Welcome to the GED ONLINE Program!

-The Hubbs Center offers two options for adults who want to prepare for their GED.
+The Hubbs Center offers many options for adults who want to prepare for their GED.

 GED prep is needed to ensure you have the best chance of passing the official GED test.
 A GED credential is the first step to making your dreams come true.

-Students who choose this option must have a computer and internet access.
-Students enrolled in online GED classes can prepare for the GED in location that are convenient for them, at home, at the workplace, or from a library, coffee shop or workforce center.
+Students who choose this option must have a computer or tablet and internet access.
+Students enrolled in online GED classes can prepare for the GED in locations that are convenient for them: at home, at work, or from a library, coffee shop or workforce center!

-Online GED classes will use a variety of learning platforms, including ED Ready, Plato/Edmentum, Read Theory, and Google Classroom, customized to meet each student’s academic needs.
-Students will also have regular check-ins, both online and in-person, with a GED Teacher to talk about their progress.
+GED Online classes will use a variety of learning platforms, including ED Ready, Edmentum, Read Theory, and Google Classroom, customized to meet each student’s academic needs.
+Students will also have regular check-ins, both online and in-person, with a GED teacher to talk about their progress.
 Teachers will work with students to ensure they are making progress towards completing their GED and longer-term goals, such as entering college or meeting a specific career goal

 Traditional GED classes: